Buying Used Espresso Machines & Grinders – Kev’s Guide

 Finally, I’m going to PID all three machines (fit a PID to tame the machines when it comes to temperature stability) and do the comparison again.

-If I find that the 2015 classic brews similar espresso coffee to the pre-2009 classics, which I think is likely to happen, and if I conclude that the switch can be modded, then I’ll be suggesting that people thinking of a used classic begin to ignore the much more expensive pre-09 classics, and go for a better appreciate for money 2015 machines and mod it by following my video instructions.
+If I find that the 2015 classic steeps similar espresso to the pre-2009 classics, which I think is likely to happen, and if I conclude that the switch can be modded, then I’ll be suggesting that people thinking of a used classic begin to ignore the much more expensive pre-09 classics, and go for a better appreciate for money 2015 machines and mod it by following my video instructions.

 So if you’re going to buy a machine out of warranty, I think it ought to be around a quarter of the RRP to offset the threats involved.